RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 choice).
 Also, explain your reasoning behind creating the bounds for each category in your encoding.

+### Submit
-Submit your completed files in a folder titled 3 containing `svg3.html`, `svg3.css`, and `main3.js`.
+Submit your completed files in a folder titled SVG3 containing `svg3.html`, `svg3.css`, and `main3.js`.
 Note that you may not need `svg3.css` here unless you would like to change additional styling with regard to text, margins, etc.

+### Checklist

+* Are all the files present and in the correct relatice paths?
+* Does your scritp use a strict mode (i.e. does it start with "use strict"; and still works)?
+* Do you have enough comments and are your variable names appropriate?